PTSD Treatment

 When Trauma Becomes Post Traumatic Stress Disorder (PTSD)

 Trauma is prevalent in our society.
-According to information provided on the U.S. Department of Veteran’s Affairs website, about 60 percent of men and 50 percent of women will experience some form of trauma at least once in their lives.
+According to information provided on the U.S. Department of Veterans Affairs website, about 60 percent of men and 50 percent of women will experience some form of trauma at least once in their lives.
 Some people experience trauma during childhood through abuse or neglect.
 Others experience trauma in adulthood through sexual assault, accident, disaster, war, or other catastrophic events.

 While each person experiences trauma and PTSD in different ways, three main symptoms characterize PTSD: re-experiencing traumatic events, avoiding reminders of trauma out of fear, and suffering from increased physiological arousal.
-The good news is that there is help available.
+The good news is that help is available.
 An experienced PTSD treatment therapist can help you process your trauma, cope with symptoms, and find a healthy path forward.

 PTSD Treatment Can Help You Gain Control Of Your Life

-In safe, confidential PTSD treatment sessions, I will work with you toward change and growth.
-The relationship we develop over sessions will form a basis for safety and exploration.
-Together, we can explore reoccurring issues and challenge the problematic thoughts that are keeping you stuck.
-By reframing negative thoughts, you can embrace a more positive and healthy way of being.
-I model, facilitate, and teach healthy emotional regulation and expression, which can help you connect with the people in your life and cultivate meaningful relationships.
+I model, facilitate, and teach healthy emotional regulation and expression, helping you strengthen connections and cultivate meaningful relationships.
 In sessions, you can also learn new ways to cope with distressing symptoms.
-I will assist you with desensitizing to your fears related to traumatic events.
-You will have opportunities to practice many new skills, such as identifying triggers, grounding skills, and reality testing, as you begin facing and processing your story.
-As scary as it may sound now, addressing your feelings and increasing your distress tolerance can provide relief.
+I will assist you in desensitizing fears related to traumatic events.
+You will have opportunities to practice new skills such as identifying triggers, using grounding techniques, and reality testing as you begin facing and processing your story.
+As frightening as it may seem, addressing your feelings and increasing your distress tolerance can bring significant relief.
 You are not alone.
-I will meet you where you are emotionally, offer you support, and help you learn new ways of interacting in the world.
+I will meet you where you are emotionally, offer support, and help you develop new ways of interacting in the world.

-Although you may feel that you need help navigating this challenging time, you still may have questions or concerns about PTSD treatment…
+Although you may feel that you need help navigating this challenging time, you may still have questions or concerns about PTSD treatment.

 I’m afraid that talking about my trauma will be like opening Pandora’s box and I’ll totally melt down.

 While it’s common to fear talking about painful thoughts and feelings, you most likely can do this.
-You are a survivor and although it will take work and willingness to experience discomfort, there is hope for healing.
+You are a survivor, and although it will take work and a willingness to experience discomfort, there is hope for healing.
 Many people have recovered from PTSD, and with the right therapist and approach, it’s possible for you to experience relief.
 PTSD treatment is a process.
 You will set the pace of our sessions, and I will not push you to discuss anything until you feel ready to do so.

 I feel shame about my trauma.
 I think I’ll be judged.